-While many cities are fighting the growing opioid epidemic, Las Vegas is faced with another crisis; the rise of methamphetamines.
-Psychostimulants, a classification of drugs that include methamphetamines, ecstasy, and ADHD prescriptions, have been causing more and more overdoses each year.
-Whereas, prescription opioid-related deaths in the city are actually falling.
+While many cities are fighting the growing Opioid epidemic, Las Vegas is faced with another crisis; it must contend with the rise of Methamphetamines.
+Psychostimulants, a classification of drugs that include Methamphetamines, Ecstasy, and ADHD prescriptions, have been causing more and more overdoses each year.
+Prescription Opioid-related deaths in the city have actually fallen.

-Overall, opioid-related deaths in Las Vegas have decreased from 2010 to 2018.
-The number of deaths tied to heroin use specifically, however, have nearly tripled.
+Overall, Opioid-related deaths in Las Vegas have decreased from 2010 to 2018.
+The number of deaths tied to Heroin use specifically, however, have nearly tripled.
 This growth is not necessarily tied to overdose but deals largely with unsafe practices that come with addiction.
 Sharing needles, for instance, is frequently the cause of spreading disease among intravenous users.
-In 2015, 45% of young injection users were diagnosed with Hepatitis C, a disease commonly spread through blood contamination.
 So much of an issue has arisen that Las Vegas became the first city in the US to roll out syringe vending machines to provide clean needles.

-The image of Las Vegas has created a large group of people who go there with the intention of drinking.
+The image synonymous with Las Vegas is a large group of people who go there with the intention of drinking.
 However, there isn’t a lot of data that can differentiate residents from tourists.
 There are very few people who check themselves into treatment in Las Vegas for alcoholism.
-Rather, alcoholism is usually a co-occurring disorder of another addiction, like gambling.
+Rather, alcoholism is usually a co-occurring disorder of another addiction (like gambling).

 Many of the people who suffer from addiction in Las Vegas may not necessarily live there.
-That doesn’t mean there isn’t support for locals though.
-If you need help finding a rehabilitation in Las Vegas, or out of the state entirely, then reach out today.
-We have dedicated treatment providers who can help you find the right place for you to recover, be it in or outside of Las Vegas.
+That doesn’t mean there isn’t support for locals, though.
+If you need help finding a rehabilitation in Las Vegas, or out of the state entirely, there is hope.
+Contact a treatment provider today to locate nearby treatment centers.